pookiepew/Docker-MongoDB-replica-set/README.md

 ## Docker swarm MongoDB replica set

-This is mainly a repo to deploy a MongoDB replica set for test & development But feel free to use it as a simple guide.
+This is mainly a repo to deploy a MongoDB replica set for test & development but feel free to use it as a simple guide.

 ### What you need